wkonitzer/teleport-task/docs/kubernetes-design-doc.md

 ---

+## Feature Scope and Level-Appropriate Choices

+For the scope and level of this implementation, the following deliberate choices were made:

+- **Focused feature set**: Emphasis on secure user access and deployment rather than application complexity.
+- **Helm over GitOps**: Demonstrates realistic workflows without introducing additional controllers or cluster-wide permissions.
+- **Single application**: NGINX was chosen to keep attention on access control and deployment mechanics.
+- **Namespace-scoped RBAC**: Aligns with real multi-tenant patterns while remaining understandable.
+- **Internal TLS issuer**: Avoids external dependencies while still demonstrating certificate automation.

+These choices balance realism with clarity, ensuring the core concepts are demonstrated cleanly and can be evaluated without unnecessary complexity.

+---

 ## Summary

 This design intentionally favors correctness, clarity, and security over shortcuts.
 While the environment is local, the architecture mirrors real-world Kubernetes deployments, making it suitable for demonstrations, evaluations, and security-focused discussions.